AbhinavA10/ML-courses/Intro-DL-Keras/README.md

 Learning in the brain occurs by repeatedly activating certain neural connections over others, and this reinforces those connections.
 This makes them more likely to produce a desired outcome given a specified input.
 Once the desired outcome occurs, the neural connections causing that outcome become strengthened.

 ## Artificial Neural Networks
-- structured similarily to biological neurons: many inputs/dendrites, a 'nucleus', and a single output / axon.
+- structured similarly to biological neurons: many inputs/dendrites, a 'nucleus', and a single output / axon.

 Layers of Neural Network: